CtheSky/gtui/README.md

 ## gtui

-A task executor with text-based user interface, able to:
+Task scheduler & executor with text-based user interface, able to:

 * declare task & dependency as a graph
 * execute task graph